The AI-Native Company Blueprint

 Part I: Principles

-A traditional company's state is scattered across email threads, chat messages, Docs, PDFs, spreadsheets, tickets, people's heads, databases, and local machines.
-AI can only work on data it has access to.
-The variety of sources makes retrieval inefficient and access management hard.
+In a traditional company, this state is scattered across email threads, chat messages, Docs, PDFs, spreadsheets, tickets, people's heads, databases, and local machines.
+AI works on data it has access to, so this fragmentation makes retrieval inefficient and access management hard.

-The company's state must live in a single, accessible, version-controlled system.
-No tribal knowledge, no scattered silos.
-Data may be unstructured (prose, attachments) or structured (YAML, tables) — the more structured, the more efficiently agents can operate on it.
-Every piece of data that may drive action or decision must be captured here: versioned, attributed, and reviewable.
+In an AI-Native company, state lives in accessible, version-controlled systems.
+All knowledge is shared; all data is reachable, avoiding tribal knowledge.
+Data may be unstructured (prose, attachments) or structured (JSON, YAML, tables, databases) — the more structured, the more efficiently agents can operate on it.
+Every piece of data that may drive action or decision is captured here: versioned, attributed, and reviewable.

 Example we like — GitLab's handbook-first culture.
 GitLab runs their company via a version-controlled handbook: every policy, process, org structure, and decision lives in git.
 The discipline is enforced culturally: no decision is complete until it is documented there.
 For AI agents, this is an exemplar of Principle 1 (P1, hereafter) — a queryable, attributable, always-current source of company truth.
 GitLab's internal version is almost certainly richer still.